lpq29743/lpq29743.github.io/pages/index.md

 #### Publications

-; **Copyright announcement:** Copyrights of published papers might be held by publishers.
-All rights are reserved for other materials, including drafts, slides, and source code.
-Whenever not conflicting with copyright laws, I permit free use for non-commerical purposes.
-Please cite my papers if you use them for research.
-In particular, if a paper is accompanied with source code, the URL is available in the paper.
-Please notice, however, there's no guarantee that my code is executable in your environment.

 1. **Peiqin Lin**; Meng Yang.
 2020.
 Hierarchical Attention Network with Pairwise Loss for Chinese Zero Pronoun Resolution.
 In AAAI. [[Paper]](https://144.208.67.177/ojs/index.php/AAAI/article/view/6352)
     - Modeling zero pronouns and candidate antecedents interactively with Hierarchical Attention Mechanism
     - Using pairwise loss instead of cross entropy loss used in previous methods